[Home ] [Archive]

 Back to the articles list Back to browse issues page

-Molecular and parasitological assessment of Theileria species and tick vector in sheep from Kerman, southeastern Iran
+Molecular and parasitological assessment of Theileria species and tick vectors in sheep (Ovis aires) from Kerman, Southeastern Iran

 Department of Basic Sciences, Faculty of Veterinary Medicine, Ardakan University, P.O.
 Box 184, Ardakan, Iran. & Biology and Animal Reproduction Science Research Institute, Ardakan University, P.O.
 Box 184, Ardakan, Iran.